A Christmas Carol (2004 film): Critical response

 Michael Drucker of IGN offered a negative review, feeling that "the cast feels oddly underutilized.
 Ninety-seven minutes would seem just right for a musical, yet everything here feels a bit rushed.
 Songs are over far too quickly and as a result come off as unmemorable.
 The three ghosts come and go way too quickly, giving the viewer little time to accept the change in Scrooge.
 It almost feels as if they filmmakers cared more about getting a huge ensemble than properly using them.
 Great actors such as Jesse L. Martin and Jason Alexander don't get nearly enough stage time.
 And their musical scenes are beyond cheesy.
 It's a shame since both are such skilled theatrical performers" He is critical of Grammer's performance calling it, "a cartoon character...which makes the change from selfish into selfless unconvincing.
 Just plain disappointing considering Grammer would've been great if he played the role straight."
 Another review states, "Kelsey Grammer’s Scrooge ends up being a stagy, theatrical performance.
 Jennifer Love Hewitt gets second billing behind Kelsey Grammer but it feels like her role as Scrooge’s love Emily has been stretched out of shape in order to cater to her presence.
 Jason Alexander seems miscast..."

 In 2019, Robert Keeling of Den of Geek called it one of the worst adaptations of the story.
 He criticised the various songs as “do little but detract from the plot” and “just gets grating.
 The songs are all lifted from a stage musical, and the transition to film is not a wise one”.
 He also feels Grammer “never really immerses himself into the role”, and that Alexander “appears to be as between Beetlejuice and The Penguin, to terrible effect”.

+In a 2012 interview with BroadwayWorld, Lynn Ahrens spoke positively of her experience making the film and praised the performances of Kelsey Grammar, Jennifer Love Hewitt, and Ruthie Henshall.

+Ratings

+The film received 8.9 million viewers, making it the third most-watched program the night of its premiere, behind new episodes of Desperate Housewives and Boston Legal on ABC and When Angels Come to Town on CBS.